yonkov/blockstarter/readme.txt

 == Changelog ==

+= 1.0.2 - November 2023 =
+* Remove site tagline from header and add padding to menu items

 = 1.0.1 - November 2023 =
 * Add page with sidebar template, add button style for post pagination and improve variations